SuperOfficeDocs/superoffice-docs/docs/apps/intro-to-superoffice-apis.md

 * Web service endpoints based on WCF **SOAP** and **REST**ful WebAPI: IIS application used by SuperOffice Web and PocketCRM.
 * Web service proxies: Service agent pattern .NET assemblies used by clients to access the service endpoints.

-An important aspect of NetServer web service development is its [deployment flexibility][14].
+An important aspect of NetServer web service development is its deployment flexibility.
 It's capable of being embedded in a domain-centric fat client application, as well as a thin client deployed with NetServer service proxies for data access across the internet.

 **Webhooks** are supported at both the low and high levels of NetServer.